glandium/git-cinnabar/README.md

 related mercurial repositories and support Mozilla workflows (try server, etc.).

-This version of git-cinnabar changed the metadata structure substantially, such that using a repository that was last used with versions 0.1.0 to 0.2.2 requires a full checkup with `git cinnabar fsck`. git-cinnabar will ask you to do so.
-Repositories last used with versions lower than 0.1.0 are not supported.
+Repositories last used with versions lower than 0.3.0 are not supported.
-Please run a command such as `git ls-remote $remote` with version 0.1.x or 0.2.x first.
+Please run `git cinnabar fsck` with version 0.3.0 first.

 Setup:
 ------